Alexmed911/Nodes-Setup-Manuals/README.md

-# <a href="https://github.com/Alexmed911/Nodes-Setup-Manuals">👉 🖥 Nodes-Setup-Manuals 🧑‍💻</a>
+# 👉 🖥 Nodes-Setup-Manuals 🧑‍💻

-## This repository contains guides and manuals for installing nodes in the Cosmos Ecosystem and various networks
+### This repository contains guides and manuals for installing nodes in the Cosmos Ecosystem and various networks.
+Use with pleasure ;)

 <table width='200%'>
   <tr>